+Bearer tokens SHOULD NOT be passed in page URLs (for example as query string parameters).
+Instead, bearer tokens SHOULD be passed in HTTP message headers or message bodies for which confidentiality measures are taken.
 Browsers, web servers, and other software may not adequately secure URLs in the browser history, web server logs, and other data structures.
-If bearer tokens are passed in page URLs (typically as query string parameters), attackers might be able to steal them from the history data, logs, or other unsecured locations.
-Instead, pass bearer tokens in HTTP message headers or message bodies for which confidentiality measures are taken.
+If bearer tokens are passed in page URLs, attackers might be able to steal them from the history data, logs, or other unsecured locations.

-4. IANA Considerations
+5. IANA Considerations

-4.1.
+5.1.
 OAuth Access Token Type Registration